-That’s what makes the passionate brand advocate your number-one marketing asset.
-These are the people who will happily recommend your company to friends and colleagues and do much of the marketing legwork for you.
-With banner blindness on the rise, people are far more likely to choose who they do business with based on a recommendation from a trusted authority.
+A passionate customer-turned-brand advocate could become your number one marketing asset.
+There are the people who will happily recommend your company to friends and colleagues and do much of the marketing legwork for you, you just need to find them.

-For software companies, brand advocacy is even more important.
+For software companies, brand advocacy is super important.
 Unlike their B2C cousins, B2B customers rarely make snap purchase decisions or act on impulse.
 They’re looking for mission-critical solutions that their own businesses will come to rely on every day.

 That’s why trust is everything.
-There’s minimal room for error, and if your reputation is anything but perfect, you’ll have difficulty building credibility in front of your prospects.
+There’s minimal room for error, and if your reputation is anything but perfect, you’ll have difficulty building credibility with your prospects.
 To achieve an outstanding reputation, you need a community of brand advocates – or more accurately in the case of technology or software – developer advocates and technology evangelists.

 These advocates are typically highly satisfied customers that will promote your brand without any incentive to do so.

-For a typical enterprise software firm, customers spend an average of $300,000.
-An advocate acts as a brand multiplier, boosting customer lifetime value to $1.2 million dollars as they refer an average of four customers each.
+An advocate acts as a brand multiplier, boosting customer lifetime value as they refer an average of four customers each.

-Online communities serve a variety of purposes, including self-serve customer and technical support, a space for testing and feedback, or even as a watercooler where your customers get together and share a common interest.
+Online communities serve a variety of purposes, including self-serve customer and technical support, a space for testing and feedback, or even as a digital water cooler where your customers get together to discuss their common interest.

 The best B2B communities provide all of these features.
 They go far beyond the limited functionality of a peer-to-peer knowledge base to become thriving virtual hangouts that help foster lasting relationships between your brand and its customers.